ParisNeo/lollms-webui/docs/youtube/script_install.md

 We call this file, the application launcher.
 Make sure you install the launcher in a folder you choose.
 For example I'll put it in my ai folder at gpt4all-webui.

 Now let's run the script.
+You may encounter a warning from some antivirus or windows defender warining you about the script.
+It is a false positive caused by the reputation condition in some antiviruses.
+This means if a program is not used by enough users, some antiviruses consider it dangerous.
+This is true for this tool as it is new and not enough people as using it as of now so I have to wait for it to become more accepted.

+You may notice that the installer does not prompt you to install the default model any more as we now do this in the ui which is way easier.

+Now let's take a look at the new ui.
+As the previous one, you have a light mode and a dark mode.
+You also have direct access to the github repository.

+On the right side, you have the discussions panel, and on the center side, you have the messages flow.

+Before starting to use the tool, we need to download a model for a specific binding.
+To do this, go to settings.
+Then open the models zoo tab.
+You need to select a binding from the list.
+For example the llama-cpp-official.
+The first time you select a binding, you have to wait as it  is being installed.
+You can look it up in the console.

+Once the installation is done, you should install a model by pressing install and waiting for it to finish.

+Once the model is installed, you can select it and press Apply modifications.

+Notice that applying modifications does not save the configuration, so You need to press the save button and confirm.

+Now your model is selected and you are ready to start your first discussion.